 What Is a Credit Card Issuer?

-A credit card issuer is a bank or credit union who offers credit cards.
-The credit card issuer extends a credit limit to cardholders who qualify for the credit card.
+A credit card issuer is a bank or credit union that offers credit cards and extends credit limits to cardholders who qualify.
 When consumers make credit card purchases, the credit card issuer is responsible for sending payments to merchants for purchases made with credit cards from that bank.
-The top U.S. credit card issuers by 2017 market share (according to the Nilson Report):
+The top U.S. credit card issuers through the close of 2019, measured by market share were: